Madhur1509/Chatbot/README.md

 The 5 steps followed for creating the chatbot are:

-Import and load the data file
+- 1.Import and load the data file
-Preprocess data
+- 2.Preprocess data
-Create training and testing data
+- 3.Create training and testing data
-Build the model
+- 4.Build the model
-Predict the response
+- 5.Predict the response
-In order to run the chatbot GUI, first train the dataset by using the command: python train_chatbot.py
+- In order to run the chatbot GUI, first train the dataset by using the command:
+*python train_chatbot.py*
-If there are no compilation errors, the model has been created successfully, you can now run the GUI using: python chatgui.py# Chatbot
+- If there are no compilation errors, the model has been created successfully, you can now run the GUI using:
+*python chatgui.py# Chatbot*